 You see, parenthetical punctuation makes the written word interesting, quirky, and fun.
 And we all want a little of that when we read, right?

-Similarly, despite our work ethic, commitments, and ambitions, we all want—and I would argue, need—to have some fun sometimes (even if it means splitting the occasional infinitive ????).
+Similarly, despite our work ethic, commitments, and ambitions, we all want—and I would argue, need—to have some fun sometimes.
 But it’s shocking how often we sacrifice genuine leisure and adventure at the altar of hard work.

 One of the unexpectedly wonderful moments in the book is when—after describing the ruthless intensity with which he works—he goes on to tell how he loves to sit on his back porch on a balmy summer evening, “listening to a Nationals game slowly unfold on the radio.”